Columbus County Vehicle Impound Guide

 After 30 Days

-In North Carolina, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale.
-This means they can sell your vehicle to recover the unpaid towing and storage fees.
-Do everything possible to prevent this from happening.
+In North Carolina, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can sell your vehicle to cover the outstanding fees.
+Do not let it reach this point.

 If You Can't Afford the Fees

-- Consult with your attorney: Your DUI attorney may be able to negotiate with the impound lot to reduce the fees or challenge the legality of the impoundment in certain circumstances.
+- Consult with your attorney: In some cases, your attorney may be able to negotiate or challenge the fees, especially if there were errors in the impoundment process.

 After Retrieval

-- Inspect the vehicle immediately: Carefully inspect the entire vehicle for any damage that may have occurred while it was in the impound lot's possession.
+- Inspect the vehicle immediately before leaving the lot: Carefully check for any damage that may have occurred while it was impounded.

 Frequently Asked Questions